jphmrst/PLC/src/plc/fp/NatData.lagda.md

 `1 :: 2 :: 3 :: []` using your definition of `nonzeros`, then loading
 the file will raise an error.

-But as in earlier examples, you must add a third backtick to the code below so that Agda actually does load your code and the test.
+But as in earlier examples, you must move this code to the left margin, and enclose it withing three backticks `` ` `` so that Agda actually does load your code and the test.
 Having this file load successfully because Agda ignores your code for this exercise is not a form of success on the exercise!

     nonzeros : NatList → NatList
     nonzeros [] = []